-This site is best viewed on Internet Explorer 9 or higher, a current version of Mozilla Firefox, Safari, Chrome, or equivalent browser software.
+This site is best viewed on a current version of Mozilla Firefox, Safari, Chrome, or equivalent browser software.
 If your browser is older, you may have trouble viewing many of our web site features properly.

 All personal information collected by the Prime Minister of Canada’s website is treated in accordance with the spirit of the Federal Privacy Act, and is guided by the principles set out therein.

 The nature of the Internet is such that Web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet Service Providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 However, in certain circumstances, such as with the co-operation of an ISP for example, it could be used to identify an individual using the site.
 For this reason, the Government of Canada considers the IP address to be personal information, particularly when combined with other data automatically collected when visitor requests a Web page such as the page or pages visited and date and time of the visit.

 Unless otherwise noted, the Prime Minister of Canada’s website does not gather any specific personal information from you, such as your name, telephone number or email address.
 This information is obtained only if you supply it to us, for example, by email or by filling in a contact form.